Statutory Audit and Due Diligence in Paris | French Auditor

 Statutory audit, contribution audit, merger audit and financial due diligence in Paris for SMEs and associations.
 CRCC-registered auditor, Hayot Expertise.

-A statutory auditor (commissaire aux comptes) in Paris is your guarantee of account reliability and legal security for your corporate operations.
-Hayot Expertise, registered with the Compagnie Régionale des Commissaires aux Comptes de Paris (CRCC de Paris) and based at 58 rue de Monceau, 75008 Paris, carries out statutory audit, contribution audit, merger audit and financial due diligence assignments for SMEs, mid-sized companies, associations and groups.
-With over 10 years of combined accounting and auditing experience, we deliver a complete 360° financial perspective — from annual account certification to complex restructuring and M&A transactions.
+A statutory auditor (commissaire aux comptes) is an independent regulated professional, registered with the Compagnie Régionale des Commissaires aux Comptes, who certifies your annual accounts; appointment becomes mandatory once a company exceeds two of three thresholds (EUR 5,000,000 balance-sheet total, EUR 10,000,000 turnover excl.
+VAT, 50 employees), and it remains possible voluntarily below them.
+Hayot Expertise, registered with the CRCC de Paris and based at 58 rue de Monceau, 75008 Paris, carries out statutory audit, contribution audit, merger audit and financial due diligence assignments for SMEs, mid-sized companies, associations and groups.
+With over 10 years of combined accounting and auditing experience, we deliver a complete 360 degree financial perspective, from annual account certification to complex restructuring and M&A transactions.

 What is statutory audit and why does it matter in 2026?#